Catalonia's independence leader wages his own battle for unity

 The government source said Catalan companies leaving the region in the days before his speech had also weighed on Puigdemont’s mind.

 Several firms, including Catalonia’s two major banks, moved their legal headquarters to other parts of Spain.
-Some anxious Catalan depositors traveled to neighboring regions to open bank accounts there.
+Some anxious Catalan depositors travelled to neighbouring regions to open bank accounts there.

 Jordi Alberich, director of Barcelona-based business association Cercle D‘Economia, met Puigdemont on Oct.
 7.